avatar-kaleb/kalebmckelvey-site/blog/to-get-what-you-want-ask-for-it-meeting-two-of-my-role-models-joshua-kennon-and-his-husband-aaron-in-la.md

 ## Meeting Joshua Kennon

 Since that learned lesson, I've tried my best to keep the philosophy in mind when asking for growth opportunities or potential changes in processes that could affect how we work.
-It definitely has helped my confidence in that area, and man am I grateful to Joe for demonstrating its utility!
+It has helped my confidence in that area, and man am I grateful to Joe for demonstrating its utility!

 ### Sending Over an E-mail